-Tooth damage: chipped teeth, broken teeth, and cracked teeth can be restored with a dental crown.
+- Damaged teeth: chipped teeth, broken teeth, and cracked teeth can be restored with a dental crown.

-Discolored tooth: in the case of a single tooth that is stained or discolored, a dental crown that is matched to the rest of your smile can bring balance to your appearance.
+- Discolored tooth: in the case of a single tooth that is stained or discolored, a dental crown that is matched to the rest of your smile can bring balance to your appearance.

-Dental implant restoration: a custom dental crown is the final piece of a single dental implant, serving as a prosthetic tooth to complete your smile.
+- Dental implant restoration: a custom dental crown is the final piece of a single dental implant, serving as a prosthetic tooth to complete your smile.

 It typically takes a few days for patients with dental crowns to adjust to the feeling of it.
 Depending on the patient some people report it taking 2 days, while others may say it took them 4 to have their mouth feel back to normal.
 If discomfort continues past a week after your procedure, you should call your dentist and schedule an appointment to have the crown checked.

-Crowns are held in place by dental cement.
+Your dentist will secure the crown to your tooth with dental cement.
 It may wash away overtime which can cause the crown to become loose and shift in your mouth.
 This can let bacteria and plaque work its way beneath the crown and can cause infections and tooth decay.

 How often do you need to replace dental crowns?

 Dental crowns are a semi permanent solution, but they do not last forever.
 On average crowns last between five and fifteen years.
 After this, your dentist will need to replace or repair them.